 - RENEW your driver's license online

 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.
 Some endorsements and restrictions also apply to identification cards.

 Indiana also issues licenses for commercial driver’s licenses along with motorcycle and for-hire endorsements.

 Effective January 1, 2017, the BMV will begin issuing a for-hire endorsement in place of a public passenger chauffer’s (PPC) or chauffer’s license.
 A PPC or chauffer’s license issued prior to January 1, 2017 will remain valid until the expiration date printed on the license.

 If you are an Indiana resident and apply for a driver’s license, you most likely have already passed your knowledge examination.
 However, there are situations where you may need to take another knowledge examination, such as:

 - You are renewing from a probationary driver’s license to a driver’s license and have six or more points on your driver record.

-- You recently moved to Indiana from another state or country and are applying for a driver’s license.
+- You recently moved to Indiana from another country and are applying for a driver’s license.